 Binance is pushing crypto adoption, and its token reflects on the company

-Binance is one of the newer crypto exchanges, yet in a matter of just two years it grew from nothing to a behemoth that’s now one of the largest players in the cryptocurrency market.
+The Binance exchange is one of the newer crypto exchanges, yet in a matter of just two years it grew from nothing to a behemoth that’s now one of the largest players in the cryptocurrency market.

 Since the market is still far from settled and large players, such as Facebook, are expected to fully launch during the next year or two, it’s always good to hedge one’s bets on tokens that are unlikely to fail shall the market shift.

 BNB is far from the only token that isn’t expected to lose all its value even if newcomers to the market bring revolutionary proposals.
 However, it’s one of the safer smaller tokens since it would be almost impossible for its parent company to be bought out or become irrelevant.